RafiUllahGerdewal/mighraj/README.md

-# Al-Madina Auto Store - Web Brochure
+# Al-Madina Auto Services Web

-A responsive, mobile-first web brochure for Al-Madina Auto Store based in Afghanistan.
-This static website showcases all vehicle services offered for 2-wheelers, 3-wheelers, and trucks with full Pashto translation and RTL support.
+A responsive auto services web interface for Afghanistan-based shop using HTML5, Tailwind CSS, and Vanilla JavaScript with full Pashto translation and RTL support.

 ## 🚗 Features